 Additionally, a significant amount of caregiving is provided by unpaid family members who take time away from their careers and other family responsibilities, and the impact is oftentimes severe.

-The good news is the Alzheimer's Planning Center can help.
+About The Alzheimer's Planning Center

 The Alzheimer's Planning Center is a special division of Carolina Family Estate Planning devoted to helping individuals and families impacted by cognitive impairment, dementia, and Alzheimer's disease live their best lives possible through our unique Memory Safeguard Planning.